Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Evening (2-3 hours)

-Visit the next sites depending on how much time you have left in Seoul.
+Visit the next sites depending on how much time you have left in your one day in Seoul.

 Namsan Baekbeom Square at night - Seoul Fortress Wall where kdramas were filmed